 The Research Section of the Administration Division creates the survey instrument and incorporates revisions annually based on recommendations from the Lottery Operations Division.
 This instrument is forwarded to the 16 claim centers for their staff to conduct the survey on a monthly basis.
 Retailers are divided according to claim center and lottery operator district areas.
 Each claim center has annual goals, and numbers vary depending on the geographic region.
-The survey includes both an opinion and an observational component; therefore, every retailer surveyed is visited in-person.
+The survey includes both an opinion and an observational component; therefore, every retailer surveyed is visited in person.

 The survey gathering process occurs during the first three weeks of the month.
 Claim center staff forward all surveys to the Research Section.
-From there they are forwarded to an independent research contractor who tabulates the results and provides the Lottery with monthly reports and data sets.
-The Research Section then reviews the survey results and produces a semi-annual report, which is disseminated to Lottery staff.
+From there they are forwarded to an independent research contractor who tabulates the results and provides the Texas Lottery with monthly reports and data sets.
 Results from specific questions are forwarded to the lottery operator on a monthly basis for follow-up at the retailer level.
-The Research Section summarizes the results of the actions taken by the operator's lottery service representatives and produces a report which is disseminated to the operator's district sales managers and Lottery staff, including Retailer Services and claim center staff.
+The Research Section summarizes the results of the actions taken by the operator's lottery service representatives and produces a report which is disseminated to the operator's district sales managers and lottery staff, including Retailer Services and claim center staff.
+The Research Section produces a semi-annual report, which is disseminated to lottery staff.